Skip to main content

 Rejecting Undesired Requests

 You can use rejectResourceTypes and rejectRequestPattern to block undesired content, resources and requests.
+For the full schema of available resource types, see the REST API Swagger Schema.

 Example